Navigation skipped

 For instance, say your earn rate is 2%.
 That means you’ll get $2 back for $100 you spend with your card.
 Typically, earn rates vary from 0.5% to 5%.

-Your earn rate can also vary depending on what you’re buying.
-There are two different systems that address this: flat rate and tiered.
+Depending on your type of cash back card, your earn rate can also vary depending on what you’re buying.
+There are two different types: flat-rate and tiered-rate.

 A flat rate card means you earn the same amount of cash back, no matter how or when you’re spending your money.
 If your rate is 2%, then you’re earning 2% of every dollar whether it’s for gas, food, travel, shopping, or anything else.
 The amount you earn stays consistent.